stridecolossus/JOVE/docs/blog/part-4-models/render-loop.md

 * The rendering and presentation tasks are 'synchronised' by blocking on the work queues.

-* The window event queue is not being polled, meaning the window cannot be moved or closed.
+* The GLFW event queue is not being polled, meaning the window cannot be moved or closed.

 * There is no mechanism to terminate the application other than the dodgy timer or force-quitting the process.